QuantumEden/eden-protocol/ui/react_mobile/README.md

 - All touch interactions must reflect internal transformation
 - Long-press or swipe = ritual gesture, not arcade tap
 - All XP and growth must originate from narrative reflection
+- Soulform states must feel **earned**, not toggled

 ---

 ## 🔮 Future Enhancements

 - haptic feedback via TactSuit pairing
 - voice command trigger for Shadow Quests
 - modal for disclosure upload ritual
 - calendar-based journaling tied to quests
+- full-body aura rendering for Soulform evolution stages

 ---

 > The mobile interface is the user’s sacred mirror.
-It must be quiet, reverent, and mythic in tone.
+> It must be quiet, reverent, and mythic in tone.